portfedh/100-days-of-code/log.md

 **Thoughts** I found that there are aproximatelly 600 'easy' leet code exercises, so Ill try to do two problems per day to finish level 1 in a year.
 Im moving my notes from notion to simple notes to have them in a backed up file.

+## Day 90: November 27, 2022
+**Today's Progress**:  More LeetCode Exercices, Reviewed notes on GitHub.

+**Thoughts** I got stuck in LeetCode already.
+I transcribed all my Git & Github essentials notes from Notion to a Text file.
+I find this easier to study, faster to open, and I can snyc my notes easily between laptops.
+Ill probably also add them to my blog soon.